top of page

 History

 Louisa received her formal training in her home state of New Hampshire.
 She is a graduate of the Certificate Program at Peridance, New York, NY, and was part of the inaugural group at the Barton Movement's Axis Connect.
-Louisa has had the privilege of performing for such choreographers as Yvonne Rainer at the Museum of Modern Art, Diego Funes, Pat Catterson, Sommer Ulrickson and Alexander Polzin, Cleo Mack and Rock Dance Collective, Pramila Vasudevan, Ashley McQueen, Michelle Thompson-Ulerich, Emily Bufferd, Jacqueline Dugal, Monica Hogan, Yuki Hasagawa, and Joyce King.
-Louisa has appeared in videos directed by The Kuperman Brothers and Gierre Godley; and has served as performer and movement director for rapper Lando Chill's music video, Light Her and Diego Funes' short film, ABSENCE.
+Louisa has had the privilege of performing for such choreographers as Yvonne Rainer, Diego Funes, Pat Catterson, Sommer Ulrickson, Cleo Mack, Pramila Vasudevan, Ashley McQueen, Michelle Thompson-Ulerich, Emily Bufferd, Jacqueline Dugal, Monica Hogan, and Yeujia Low, among others.
+She has also appeared in videos directed by The Kuperman Brothers and Gierre Godley.
+Louisa served as performer and movement director for rapper Lando Chill's music video, "Light Her" and Diego Funes' short film, ABSENCE

 In addition to performing, Louisa holds her B.A. in English Literature and Art History from New York University.
 She is interested in finding the intersections between different mediums and modes of communication in all of her work.